sendgrid/sendgrid-python/CONTRIBUTING.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description against the `master` branch.
 All tests must be passing before we will review the PR.

+8. ## Code Reviews<a name="code-reviews"></a>
+If you can, please look at open PRs and review them.
+Give feedback and help us merge these PRs much faster!
+If you don't know how, Github has some <a href="https://help.github.com/articles/about-pull-request-reviews/">great information on how to review a Pull Request.</a>

 If you have any additional questions, please feel free to [email](mailto:dx@sendgrid.com) us or create an issue in this repo.